urschrei/pyzotero/doc/index.rst

 If you select one of the available `export formats <https://www.zotero.org/support/dev/web_api/v3/basics#export_formats>`_ as the ``content`` parameter, pyzotero will in most cases return a list of unicode strings in the format you specified.
 The exception is the ``csljson`` format, which is parsed into a list of dicts.
 Please note that you must provide a ``limit`` parameter if you specify one of these export formats.
 Multiple simultaneous retrieval of particular formats, e.g. ``content="json,coins"`` is not currently supported.

 If you set ``format='keys'``, a newline-delimited string containing item keys will be returned

+If you set ``format='bibtex'``, a `bibtexparser <https://bibtexparser.readthedocs.io/en/v0.6.2/bibtexparser.html#bibdatabase.BibDatabase.entries>`_ object containing citations will be returned.
+You can access the citations as a list of dicts using the ``.entries`` property.
+The bibtexparser object also implements a `dump method <https://bibtexparser.readthedocs.io/en/v0.6.2/bibtexparser.html#bibtexparser.dump>`_, if you'd like to write your citations to a ``.bib`` file.

 .. _write: